 Transportation.
 As for buildings, even in transport it is necessary to overcome the concept of private property.
 The transport system must be accessible to all (and therefore economically advantageous) and holistic: to the “traditional” solutions such as trains and buses, electric on-demand cars, bike sharing and other solutions for the so-called “last-mile” must be added.
-Vehicles will also have to be rethought to last longer and to consume materials and fuel to a minimum.
+Vehicles will also have to be rethought to last longer and to consume less materials and fuel.

 Production systems in a loop.
 The production of goods and services can become widespread.
 The waste of a given activity can become, for example, the raw material of another.
 The tools can be shared and no longer be an exclusive property.
 Then, the faulty objects can still create value and work if they are repaired or reused.

 Digital revolution.
 The Circular City can only be a Smart City.
 Mobility, for example, to be really efficient, requires the rapid processing of a large amount of data.
 The same can be said of the energy distribution systems, or of the food production.
 Digital technologies can make the production cycle much more transparent, for example by tracing the ‘journey’ of materials from birth to reuse.

 3 cities that are doing it

 Examples of Circular Cities are already underway, considering pilots on Smart Cities, Sustainable Mobility, and Urban Farming.
 It is still missing an example of a completely circular urban context, at least if we consider big cities where this kind of target is quite demanding.